cncf/glossary/content/en/bare-metal-machine.md

 ## How it helps

-By dedicating all computer computing resources to a single operating system, you can provide the best possible performance to the operating system.
+By dedicating all compute resources of a computer to a single operating system, you potentially provide the best possible performance to the operating system.
 If you need to run a workload that must have extremely fast access to hardware resources, bare metal may be the right solution.